karenortizbecerra/website/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am an applied economist working in the fields of development economics, labor economics, and applied econometrics.
-I use quantitative theory and modern causal inference techniques to study the implications of agricultural development and policy programs on local economies.
+I study the implications of agricultural development and policy programs on local economies using quantitative theory and modern causal inference methods.
 In a second line of work, I examine questions related to the econometrics of field experiments.
 In particular, I study the relationship between attrition and causal inference.

 Prior to graduate school, I was a research analyst at The World Bank and The Inter-American Development Bank in Washington D.C.